asmi0211/javascript/javascriptNotes.md

 we can see it via console -> elements in inspect tool
 ```

-### Call Stack
+# ```2.
+Call Stack```
 ```
 the call stack is a mechanism used to keep track of function calls in a program.
 Whenever a function is invoked, a new frame is pushed onto the call stack representing that function call.
 When a function completes its execution, its frame is popped off the call stack.
 ```
 ```